redhat-cop/operator-utils/README.md

 ## Support for operators that need to enforce a set of patches

 For similar reasons stated in the previous paragraphs, operators might need to enforce patches.
 A patch modifies an object created by another entity.
-Because this operator does not own that object a path must be enforced upon changes made on the target objects.
+Because in this case the CR does not own the to-be-modified object a patch must be enforced against changes made on it.
-One must be carful not to create circular situation where an operator deletes the patch and this operator recreates the patches.
+One must be careful not to create circular situations where an operator deletes the patch and this operator recreates the patch.
-In some situations a patch must be parametric on some state of the cluster.
-For this reason it's possible to monitor source objects that will be used as a parameters to calculate the patch.
+In some situations, a patch must be parametric on some state of the cluster.
+For this reason, it's possible to monitor source objects that will be used as a parameters to calculate the patch.

 A patch is defined as follows: